| Introduction | History | Diagnosis | Therapy | Art | Famous People |

 The Disease with 1000 Names (2/3)

 This naming of a person, an object and also an illness was in former centuries of much greater importance than it is today.
-To be able to give someone a name or to find out the name of someone else meant having power over that person, whereas the inability to name something was tantamount to being powerless (as in the phrase "unspeakable misery"). |
+To be able to give someone a name or to find out the name of someone else meant having power over that person, whereas the inability to name something was tantamount to being powerless (as in the phrase "unspeakable misery").
+Thus, people believed or hoped that if they could give a name to a disease, they would not fall victim to it. |

 From the various names which a disease is given over time, we can deduce what the people in each period thought about its cause (e.g. "lunatism" - a disorder caused by the phases of the moon; "daemonic suffering": brought about by evil spirits).
 At the same time, the names can also tell us about the people who gave them and their beliefs (e.g. "the scourge of Christ": the person who gave this name to epilepsy definitely believed in Christ and his power to punish). |